tsengapola/ground_pointcloud_editor/README.md

 ```
 Keyboard d:

-Delete selected clusters: the selection from z axis is sliced selection, every time it only selects clusters from max-z to max-z-1.0 which is useful for multiple floors editing.
+Delete selected clusters:
 ```

+The selection from z axis is sliced selection, every time it only selects clusters from max-z to max-z-1.0 which is useful for multiple floors editing.

 <img src="https://github.com/tsengapola/my_image_repo/blob/main/ground_editor/clusters_delete.gif" width="400" height="265"/>

 ```